ianmilligan1/webarchive-workshop/workshop/workshop.md

 Above we learned that the Liberal Party of Canada's website has 1,968 captures in the sample files we provided.
 Let's try to just extract that text.

-To load this script, remember to type `:paste`, copy-and-paste it into the shell, and then hold `ctrl` and `D` at the same time.
+To load this script, remember to type `:paste`, copy-and-paste it into the shell, and press enter.
+You can then hold `ctrl` and `D` at the same time.

 ```scala
 import io.archivesunleashed._